tytydraco/yessleep/out/Along_Came_the_Spider_God.md

 They crawled towards me and climbed up my arm; others crept into the crevices of my eyes.

-I screamed so loud that my throat felt like it was being ripped apart.
+I screamed so loud that my throat felt like it was being ripped open from the inside out.

-I threw myself at the door, clawing until the quicks under my nails bled.
+I threw myself at the door, clawing until my nails broke and bled.

 “I can help you,” a voice said behind me gently.
 “I can help you. “